Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Getting-Started.md

 # Getting started with ray tracing

-The High Definition Render Pipeline (HDRP) includes ray tracing support from Unity 2019.3.
-Ray tracing hardware acceleration is a feature that allows you to access data that is not on screen.
+The High Definition Render Pipeline (HDRP) includes preview ray tracing support from Unity 2019.3.
+Ray tracing is a feature that allows you to access data that is not on screen.
 For example, you can use it to request position data, normal data, or lighting data, and then use this data to compute quantities that are hard to approximate using classic rasterization techniques.

 While film production uses ray tracing extensively, its resource intensity has limited its use to offline rendering for a long time.
 Now, with recent advances in GPU hardware, you can make use of ray tracing effect in real time.